About Motherless Daughters Australia

 WRAPPING OUR ARMS AROUND DAUGHTERS AND FAMILIES

-Our aim is to help women, girls, and families navigate the emotional distress and lifelong impact caused by the loss of their mothers.
-We believe that with the right support, guidance and resources, motherless daughters feel less alone and more supported in their life journey.
+Our aim is to connect and support women, girls, and families experiencing the distress and lifelong impact caused by mother loss.
+We believe that with support, guidance, and resources, motherless daughters feel less alone and more supported in their life journey.

-By providing a space to grieve in an empowering and positive way, and offering support as they navigate life and it’s many milestones without mum - daughters and families alike can become stronger together.
+By providing a space to grieve in an empowering way and offering support while navigating the everyday and life's many milestones without mum, daughters are able to thrive, and individuals, families, and communities can become stronger together.

-Embracing women's lived experiences of mother loss is at the centre of our work.
-Bringing together women of all ages and backgrounds to comfort and support each other in a non-judgmental space, Motherless Daughters provides the platform to facilitate discussion that might otherwise not have been possible.
+Acknowledging women's lived experiences of mother loss is at the centre of our work.
+Connecting women of all ages and backgrounds to comfort and support each other in a non-judgmental space, Motherless Daughters Australia provides a first of its kind platform to facilitate important discussion that might not have been possible otherwise.

-For us, it goes beyond care and support of daughters and families, it’s about raising awareness in the community of the often overlooked impacts of mother loss.
-The more aware families, friends and colleagues are of what to look out for, the more we can all support daughters in coping with the loss of one of life's most precious relationships.
+For us, it goes beyond the care and support of daughters and families; it’s about raising awareness of the often overlooked lifelong impacts of mother loss.
+The more aware that families, friends, and communities are of the impacts and what to look out for, the more we can all support daughters in coping with the loss of one of life's most vital relationships.

 A LOSS THAT LASTS A LIFETIME